kamiltrantvananh/sentence-creator-api/README.md

 # Sentence from words via API

 ## Task:
 The system will be a simple webapp exposing REST API acting as a generator of the sentences from the words inserted to it by rules described below.
-You can input any word to the system but you need to specify its part of speech - NOUN or VERB or OBJECTIVE.
+You can input any word to the system but you need to specify its part of speech - NOUN or VERB or ADJECTIVE.

 The system must be able to generate a sentence from the words according to the rule that sentence is in the form of NOUN VERB ADJECTIVE.
 Further description of resources functionality is available in the next part - API proposal.